-Severe burns can be life threatening as they might lead to a serious infection.
+Severe burns can be life-threatening as they might lead to a serious infection.
 However, burns are also extremely painful, disfiguring and difficult to cope with.
 But what about minor or first-degree burns?
-These burns are also serious in their own way and, therefore, they need to be treated appropriately to prevent yourself from getting hurt.
+These burns are also serious in their own way and, therefore, they need to be treated appropriately to prevent themselves from getting hurt.

 - Look for the signs: First-degree burn signs involve redness, pain, dry and peeling skin, and minor swelling and inflammation.

 - If the burn covers more than three inches and it's on the ankle, knee, spine, shoulder, forearm, elbow or foot, then you should definitely go to see your doctor.